Lindetorpsvägen 7, Stockholm, Sweden

 Japan introduced voluntary tyre labelling in 2010, which became mandatory in 2012.
 The labels feature ratings for rolling resistance and wet grip.
-In 2016, the requirements are expected to increase as the Japanese government attempts to reduce CO2 emissions from traffic.

 In 2010 the National Highway Traffic Safety Administration (NHTSA) drafted a proposal for the introduction of tyre labels covering three factors; fuel efficiency, wet grip and durability.
 To date, the US government has not formally adopted the proposals however they continue to be debated and remain under consideration.

 China is finally going down the green road for tyres with a stepwise introduction of new rules, offering the industry a chance to adapt to the new standards.
 The standard will start with passenger car tyres and then move on to tyres for heavier vehicles.
 Largely a copy of the European label, the labelling is voluntary in 2017 but will become mandatory as of 2018.

 The ratings on tyre labels are set to have a significant impact on consumers’ choice in tyres, since it is now easier to compare different makes and models.
 Consequently, tyre manufacturers are looking at ways of improving their ratings.